run-ai/docs/docs/Researcher/cli-reference/new-cli/runai_describe_job.md

 ```
   -h, --help             help for job
   -p, --project string   Specify the project to which the command applies.
 By default, commands apply to the default project.
 To change the default project use ‘runai config project <project name>’
-      --type string      The type of the workload (training, workspace, distributed)
+      --type string      The type of the workload (training, workspace)
 ```

 ### Options inherited from parent commands